dharamvirsaini/helloworld_OpentokJS_Cordova/README.md

         // Do Your Stuff Here!
     },

-To view and interact with elements on the browser console, use [weinre](http://people.apache.org/~pmuellr/weinre/docs/latest/).
-Here's a few things to take note of if you are using weinre on a local network:
-* make sure all devices are connected to the same network
-* make sure you bind weinre to 0.0.0.0 so your mobile devices: `weinre --boundHost 0.0.0.0`
-* when you include the js library from weinre, make sure to use your computer's ip address and not localhost!

----

 ## Sample code
 Located in `example/www`.
 To see the interop between mobile and web, simply deploy to your device and visit `https://opentokrtc.com/cordova` on your browser.